Dave Evangelisti By: Dave Evangelisti

 Our ASVAB electronics information practice test will help you prepare for your upcoming exam.

-Students who are familiar with what to expect will tend to receive better scores and be more prepared on test day.
+Students who are familiar with what to expect will receive better scores and be more prepared on test day.

-You can expect the following on the computer version of the ASVAB for electronics information:
+You can expect the following on the computer version of the exam:

 • 15 questions